 - When you go out for groceries or other merchandise, use your own bags.
 Plastic bags can break down into microparticles that make their way into our water sources.
 You’ve heard about all the plastic being found in the bodies of fish, right?
 This is a major culprit.

 - Buy glass storage containers.
 Scientists are not yet sure how long hard plastics take to decompose.
 Therefore, each one thrown away may be buried in a landfill forever.
 Glass storage containers can last forever, and your food won’t end up leaching harmful plastic chemicals when heated or frozen.

 - Do more home cooking.
 Takeout containers are usually bulky and not environmentally friendly.
 Not to mention, you control the oil, salt, & spice.

 - Take your own coffee to work.
-If only once a week, just think of the stack of 52 coffee house cups & lids you’ll save from a landfill.
+If only once a week, just think of the stack of 52 coffee house cups & lids you’ll save from a landfill each year.

 - Purchase items locally, if possible, with little or no packaging.
 Online orders require packing materials and boxes for shipping.
 Buying processed foods leaves you with cans, bags, and more boxes.
 Fresh produce is usually sold at the market without packaging.
 Better yet, buy from a farmer’s market or join a CSA.

 - Recycle all the items you possibly can.
 Take a moment to consider in which receptacle they should go.
 At a local airport, I’ve noticed the “trash” sign has been changed to read “landfill;” a great reminder that the stuff we throw away doesn’t just disappear.